 We provide an innovative, yet time tested curriculum which meets all children where they are and helps them develop into life-long learners and responsible citizens of the world.

 Children learn at their own pace, guided by highly qualified teachers, using hands on materials in a kind, peaceful, beautiful classroom.
 The Montessori School of Pullman strives to maximize the most dynamic period in human life, and prepare children to successfully integrate into the culture where they live, and will live.

 The Montessori School of Pullman was established as a non-profit corporation in 1968.
 It is conveniently located in Gladish Community Center and is open from 7:30 AM to 5:30 PM daily.
-We accept children aged 2 to 6 years of age.
+We accept children aged 2 to 9 years of age.
 Children aged 2 are enrolled in our Montessori Beginnings program.
 Children 3 – 6 are in a multi- aged preschool and kindergarten program.
 Children 6-9 are in a multi-aged lower elementary program.
 In the future, we plan to expand through fifth grade, to allow children to complete the whole of their elementary program in the Montessori school, and then transition into the Public School for Middle School.